-All events are free and open to the public (unless otherwise noted).
+Some events are free and open to the public, while others have an admission charge.

 Want to become a member?
 Click PARTICIPATE for benefits and a membership form.

 Note => [ General public ADMISSION: $3 ] - [ Society/Museum members: FREE ]

 Until his death in 2004, WWII veteran Gerald C. McLees was one of the last living survivors of the USS Squalus sinking.

 The Squalus sank on May 23, 1939 during sea trails off the coast of Portsmouth NH.
 The miraculous rescue of 33 survivors with the McCann Rescue Chamber has become a legendary example of the U.S. Navy's teamwork and ingenuity.

 The Museum is proud to premiere Neil Novello's exclusive interview, recorded in 2001 with Gerald C. McLees, about his experience on the USS Squalus.

 Neil Novello is an award-winning lecturer and local filmmaker.
 He has spoken at the Museum before and has previously shown his video, "The Castle: Stories of the Portsmouth Naval Prison" (available on DVD).
 For more about his work, see www.novellospeaks.com.